AlecRust/wp-tut-updater-action/README.md

 **Note:** No need to create a new `GITHUB_TOKEN` secret, just ensure it's set as provided in the example.

-Optionally, you can specify paths to update which will override the default `readme.txt` file:
+Optionally you can specify paths to update which will override the default `readme.txt` file:

 ```yaml